scampion/Free-and-Open-source-software-licenses/slides.md

 --------------------------------------

 .float-right.width-47.pt-xxs.pl-xs[![](img/mb2.jpeg)]
-As the owner of the software, you can choose distribute it

- under several licenses.
+Reminder: as the owner of the software, you can choose to distribute it under several licenses.

 > MySQL is free and open-source software under the
 > terms of the GNU General Public License,
 > and is also available under a variety of proprietary licenses.

 <br>
-⚠️ You should manage the contributions to stay proprietary.
+⚠️ You should manage the contributions to keep the full copyright.

 -----

-If you do not redistribute the software, certain clauses

-are not relevant.
+If you do not redistribute the software, some clauses are not relevant.

 ⚠️ Network license like AGPL and API